 So when we look at the many challenges we have.
 When we are told we are worth less, that we must work harder, that we must accept less security.
 We must remember that none of that is new and none of that is stuff we cannot deal with.
 We have done it throughout our history, and we must do it now.

 Sally Hunt is General Secretary of the University and College Union and outgoing President of the TUC.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.